Tuesday, April 6

 of Kyoto and the various surrounding mountains and hills.
 The approach to

-the temple is a long path that cuts through another
+the temple is a long path that cuts through a

 spectacular bamboo forest.
 It was along here that David announced we had reached